Family protocol in Spain

 2. Property

-1. Note down procedures in the event of death of any of the partners
+1. To note procedures in case of death of any of the partners.

-2. Establish the transfer of shares, for example, only to children
+2. Establishing the transfer of shares, for example, only to children

-4. Right of shares, to prevent the entry of a third party or a possible embargo
+4. Right of the participations, to prevent the entry of a third party or a possible seizure.

-2. Implement the allocation criteria of this Board.
+2. To implement the allocation criteria of this Council.

-3. Limit, if necessary, the term of office of Board members.
+3. To limit, if necessary, the term of office of Council members.

-4. Establish delegates who will have certain responsibilities and make decisions
+4. Establish the delegated persons, who will have certain responsibilities and make decisions.

-There is a tendency to mix up partnership agreements and family protocols, although there are some points on which they differ.
+There is a tendency to confuse the corporate contract and the family protocol, although there are some points on which they differ.

 One of the main differences is the ultimate purpose for which both are signed:

-While the purpose of the partnership agreement is to constitute a group of assets and persons with the will to distribute the profits generated, the family protocol has the basic purpose of regulating the relations between the family and the company, in order to give the company long-term stability.
+While the purpose of the company contract is to constitute a group of assets and persons with the will to distribute the profits generated, the family protocol has the basic purpose of regulating the relations between the family and the company, in order to give it long-term firmness.

 Another important point is the contribution made by each of the partners signing the partnership agreement and the family protocol.
-In the partnership agreement, the partners will provide assets or industry on the basis of a common objective.
-At the time the family protocol is drawn up, however, these contributions have already been made and there is no obligation to contribute again.
+In the partnership contract the partners will provide goods or industry based on a common objective.
+At the time the family protocol was drawn up, however, these contributions had already been made and there is no obligation to contribute again.

-As tax legal advisors, we will help you establish your company’s family protocol in a professional way in our company consultations.
+As legal and tax advisors, we will help you to establish the family protocol of your business in a professional manner in our business consulting services.

 You may also be interested in